Fly to Palau

 Scott Davis is a professional photographer specializing in wildlife, nature, travel, and editorial imagery.
 Originally trained as a wildlife and marine biologist, Scott's research and photo assignments have taken him to far corners of the globe and all seven continents.
 His photographic work has appeared in numerous national and international magazines and newspapers, commercial websites, prestigious stock agencies, and corporate reports.
 His patience for teaching and love of capturing the essence of his subjects make him one of our most popular tour leaders.

-Olive is a research scientist and the Marine Programme Manager for Conservation International, New Zealand and Pacific Islands.
+Olive is a research scientist and the Marine Program Manager for Conservation International, New Zealand and Pacific Islands.
 Her research focuses on marine mammals and their conservation.
 She provided training and technical advice to governments and industry about whale conservation and marine sanctuaries.
 She enjoys guiding research and tourism expeditions in the tropics and the poles, educating others about the fascinating world of marine ecosystems.

 Ron grew up in a US Marine Corps family, moving from forests to deserts to seas.
 His childhood exposure to nature led him to earn a degree in Biology, after which he embarked on a five-year mission to travel the world as a migratory Animal Trainer, White Water Raft Guide, and SCUBA instructor.
 In 1994, Ron packed up his diving kit, flew to Micronesia, and knew after just two days that he'd be planting roots in Palau's paradise.
 Now, Ron manages two successful paddling companies in Palau.